degreepath/auditor/tests/snapshots/2018-19/major/asian-studies.md

 ## Electives
-For this requirement, you must take at least six courses with the “asian_elective” attribute.
+For this requirement, you must take at least six courses with the “asian_elective” attribute at most 2 at the 100 level, at most 4 with the “asian_region_china” attribute, at most 4 with the “asian_region_japan” attribute, and at most 4 at not St. Olaf College, at either the 200 or 300 level.

 # Custom Attributes